Android P: What’s New for Enterprises

 Android P provides a QR library to improve QR-code device provisioning.
 Earlier, IT admins had to manually enter Wi-Fi details to set up the device.
 But Android P makes it possible to automatically connect a device to Wi-Fi and enter the provisioning process without any human intervention by just scanning the QR code.

-Android P introduces the concept of ephemeral user for COSU devices.
+Android P introduces the concept of ephemeral user for Dedicated Devices (formerly called COSU or Corporate-Owned Single-Use).
 Ephemeral users can be created where corporate devices are intended for multiple short term and persistent sessions.
 For example, a device used as check-in kiosk at a hospitality venture or is used by fixed set of users in persistent sessions.

 Switch Apps Across Profiles